In Desert and Wilderness (2001 film)

+Production

 Filming took three months.
 It was filmed in South Africa and Tunisia.
-The original director fell ill at the very beginning of filming and his role was taken by Hood.
+The original director, Maciej Dutkiewicz, fell ill at the very beginning of filming and his role was taken by Hood.
 A miniseries version of the film was later broadcast in 2002.
 Its content differed from the book and the film was said to be more modern, notably in its depiction of intercultural relationships.
 The film enjoyed considerable success.

+Music

+The soundtrack for the film was composed by Krzesimir Dębski.
+The theme song was Beata Kozidrak's 2000 song Rzeka marzeń (River of Dreams).